heutagogy/heutagogy-chrome-extension/README.md

 # start webpack development server
 $ npm run dev
 ```
-* If you're developing Inject page, please allow `https://localhost:3000` connections.
-(Because `injectpage` injected GitHub (https) pages, so webpack server procotol must be https.)
 * [Load unpacked extensions](https://developer.chrome.com/extensions/getstarted#unpacked) with `./dev` folder.

 #### React/Redux hot reload

 This uses `Webpack` and `react-transform`, and use `Redux`.
-You can hot reload by editing related files of Popup & Window & Inject page.
+You can hot reload by editing related files of Popup & Window page.

 #### Using Redux DevTools Extension